2014 United States House of Representatives elections in Pennsylvania: District 10

 The 10th district is located in Northeastern Pennsylvania and includes Monroe, Pike, Lackawanna, Wayne, Susquehanna, Bradford, Tioga, Sullivan, Lycoming, Union, Columbia, Snyder, Mifflin, Juniata and Perry counties.
-The incumbent is Republican Tom Marino, who has represented the district since 2011.
+The incumbent was Republican Tom Marino, who had represented the district since 2011.
 He was re-elected with 66% of the vote in 2012 and the district has a PVI of R+12.

-Nick Troiano, a James Madison Fellow with the non-profit Millennial Action Project is running as an Independent.